Panopticon-Project/Panopticon-Chafer/README.md

 #### Affiliated organisations
 * [Islamic Republic of Iran](https://www.symantec.com/blogs/threat-intelligence/chafer-latest-attacks-reveal-heightened-ambitions)
+  * Attribution - Symantec attributes this APT to Iran.

 #### Affiliated groups
 * [OilRig](https://www.symantec.com/blogs/threat-intelligence/chafer-latest-attacks-reveal-heightened-ambitions)
+  * Attribution - Symantec note that Chafer’s activities have some links to Oilrig.
+Both groups have been observed using the same IP address for command and control purposes.
+In addition to this, both groups have been seen using a similar infection vector, an Excel document which drops a malicious VBS file.
+Both VBS files reference the same file path, containing the same misspelling: “schtasks.exe /create/ F /sc minute /mo 2 /tn "UpdatMachine" /tr %LOCALAPPDATA%\microsoft\Feed\Y658123.vbs”

 ### Intrusion Set
 A grouped set of adversarial behaviours and resources with common properties believed to be orchestrated by a single threat actor.
 These are represented as individual categories under the heading of Intrusion Set.
 If an existing category does not cover what you need to add, contact a project maintainer on panopticonproject at protonmail dot com to add a section to Charon.